alualt/agrilendz/README.md

 Create a [Free Tier MongoDB](https://www.mongodb.com/cloud/atlas/register) account.

+Once you have created an account.
+Create an organisation in the MongoDB Atlas Dashboard.

 Create a [Free Database Using MongoDB Atlas](https://www.mongodb.com/basics/create-database)

 **Make sure to add a user to the Database with an alphabetic username and an alphanumeric password**